svivoli/Weather-Dashboard/README.md

 ![Blank Page](https://i.imgur.com/KmGt2uD.jpg)

-The user is greeted with a somewhat barren page, their attention direction toward the search bar in the top left corner.
+The user is greeted with a somewhat barren page, their attention directed toward the search bar in the top left corner.

 ![Current Weather](https://i.imgur.com/lxIWrKG.png)

-Upon inputting a city, the current weather is displayed to the right.
-The current weather data that is pulled includes temperature, humidity, and wind speed.
-The city name, date, and current weather icon are displayed at the top.
+Upon inputting a city, a div to the right expands to display the current weather.
+The current weather data that is displayed includes temperature, humidity, and wind speed.
+The city name, date, and current weather icon are displayed as a title at the top.

 ![Forecast](https://i.imgur.com/t4G58Bg.png)

-Below the current weather, the 5-day forecast for that city is displayed.
+In a div below the current weather, the 5-day forecast for that city is displayed on bootstrap cards.
 For each day, the date, weather icon, temperature, and humidity are displayed, corresponding to data at the 03:00:00 hour of that date.

 ![Full Page](https://i.imgur.com/jtkw9sP.jpg)